Andy Yang (b. 1973, Malaysia) is a visual artist based in Singapore.

-Of late, Yang turned to outward silence to be able to listen to the sounds coming from within himself and which materialise on his canvas in an explosion of inner life, as he prepares for his next solo exhibition in late 2015.
+Of late, Yang turned to outward silence to be able to listen to the sounds coming from within himself and which materialise on his canvas in an explosion of inner life.

 "Of all the arts, abstract painting is the most difficult.
 It demands that you know how to draw well, that you have a heightened sensitivity for composition and for colours, and that you be a true poet.
 This last is essential."
 Wassily Kandinsky